 Give Me Extra Time to Process Language

 Autistic children require extra time to process language.
 After delivering spoken directions, if you get a blank gaze, know that the child is probably still digesting.
-Repeat the directions in the same language to assist him.
-Changing the terms will simply need him to restart his process.
+Repeat the directions in the same language to assist them.
+Changing the terms will simply need them to restart their process.
 The advantage of using sign language to communicate is that signing is visual communication, and most autistic children can process the visual command faster than a verbal one.

 While you might use sarcasm, idioms, or a raised voice to communicate with other children, keep in mind that autistic students will not respond in the same way.
 If you compare an autistic child to a sibling or another student, or if you bring up unrelated or old incidents, he or she will not understand.
 In the best-case situation, this form of communication is perplexing.
 Worst case scenario, they’re terrifying.
 Common phrases like “go on a wild goose chase,” “give someone the cold shoulder,” and “get a taste of your own medicine” are difficult for children on the autistic spectrum to comprehend.
 If educators avoided them, they would produce less confusion.